Associate of Applied Science│2 Years│63 Credits│Fond du Lac & West Bend Campus │ Eligible for Financial Aid│Program Start: Fall 2022

 - Potential or future employment eligibility beyond graduation;

-- Ability to sit for licensure or certification exams or achievement of
+- Ability to sit for licensure or certification exams or achievement of credentials related to licensure or certification.

 Taking a course within the Early Childhood Education curriculum prior to completing and passing a criminal background check does not guarantee enrollment in any one of the four practicum courses required for program completion.